Purchasing A Travel Backpack

-Backpacks have long been a favorite item of long term international adventurers.
+Backpacks have long been a favorite item of long-term international adventurers.
 If you're planning a trip across South America, Europe, Asia or anywhere in between, buying a dedicated travel backpack rather than a backcountry backpacking backpack makes a lot of sense.
 Backpacking backpacks typically aren't as easy to get into and don't come with the features that help streamline the hustle and bustle of traveling.
-The Osprey Farpoint 55 our Top Pick for Versatility, is a great pack for international trekking because it has ample space for all your stuff, and has a daypack that clips to the outside.
+The Osprey Farpoint 55 our Top Pick for Versatility, is an excellent pack for international trekking because it has ample space for all your stuff, and has a daypack that clips to the outside.

 Quick Weekend Trips

 Trips of just a few days are the testpiece for all packs in this review.
-A carry on bag should be able to easily accommodate your luggage for a weekend out of town.
-The Patagonia Headway MLC is an excellent example of a travel backpack that maxes out the carry on volume, is easy to pack, and has multiple carrying options for whatever adventures and obstacles your quick trip might throw at you.
-Our laptop backpack and daypack reviews also include a number of backpacks that work well for traveling.
+A carry on bag should be able to accommodate your luggage for a weekend out of town easily.
+The Patagonia Headway MLC is an excellent example of a travel backpack that maxes out the carry on volume, is easy to pack and has multiple carrying options for whatever adventures and obstacles your quick trip might throw at you.
+Our laptop backpack and daypack reviews also include some backpacks that work well for traveling.

 Domestic Road Trips